kemalyst/kemalyst/README.md

   end
 end
 ```
-There are several helper macros that will set the contenttype and responses status.
+There are several helper macros that will set the content type and responses status.
 ```crystal
   redirect "path"                       # redirect to path html     "<html></html>", 200         # content type `text/html` with status code of 200